symphony/tinyapp/README.md

 ### Troubleshooting / Notes for devs

  - Use email `admin` and password `admin` to use built in account
- - Server can be run with nodemon by using: `npm run dev`
+ - Mocha tests for helper functions can be run using `npm test`
- - Mocha tests for helper functions can be run using: `npm test`
+ - Server can be run with nodemon by using `npm run dev`
- - If you need to force close the server it can be found using: `lsof -i tcp`
+ - If you need to force close the server it can be found using `lsof -i tcp`
- - Find the running service with the matching port number (usually 3000).
-Then use: `kill <PID>`
+ - Find the running service with the matching port number (usually 3000), then enter `kill <PID>`

 *Thanks for trying my app!*